kyla100/AboutMe-1/README.md

 * Captain of Varsity Tennis Team at Lake Oswego High School
   * I led the team to be #1 in the regional.
   * I would have qualified for State-wide competition, had Covid-19 not canceled most of our competitions.
-* Designed and developed the interactive video game website for the Valorant community to revolutionize how players search for lineups.
+* Designed and developed the innovative video game website for the Valorant community to revolutionize how players search for lineups.
   * https://LineupsValorant.com/
 * Volunteer for non-for-profit organizations - creating / maintaining websites for them:
   * http://hcyfoundation.org/